If you are obese and you want to lose weight, you should see your GP.

 - fast walking

-- using a step-trainer or similar at gym
+- using a step-trainer or similar at the gym

 You should aim to start gradually – possibly 15 to 20 minutes of exercise five times a day – and then build on it.

-Over 120 different types of anti-obesity medication have been tested in clinical trials but only one has proved to be both safe and effective.
+More than 120 different types of anti-obesity medication have been tested in clinical trials, but only one has proved to be both safe and effective.
 This medication is called orlistat.

 This will help you avoid gaining weight, but it will not necessarily cause you to lose weight.
-So it is still important to stick to your recommended diet and exercise plan.
+It is therefore still important to stick to your recommended diet and exercise plan.

 One orlistat capsule is taken with each main meal (a maximum of three capsules a day).
 You can take the capsule either before, during, or up to one hour after each meal.

-You have to have made significant effort to lose weight through diet, exercise or changing your lifestyle before taking orlistat.
+You must have made a significant effort to lose weight through diet, exercise or changing your lifestyle before taking orlistat.
 Even then, orlistat is only prescribed if you are on a low calorie diet and you have:

-- a body mass index (BMI) of 28 or more, and other conditions related to weight, such as high blood pressure (hypertension), or
+- a body mass index (BMI) of 28 or more and other conditions related to weight, such as high blood pressure (hypertension)

 - a BMI of 30 or more

 Treatment with orlistat should only continue beyond three months if you have lost 5% of your body weight.
-Orlistat usually starts to affect how you digest fat within 1-2 days.
+Orlistat usually starts to affect how you digest fat within one to two days.
 If orlistat has not worked after three months, it is unlikely to be an effective treatment for you.

 If you have type 2 diabetes (a condition caused by too much glucose in the blood), it may take you longer to lose weight using orlistat.
 Your target weight loss after three months may therefore be slightly lower.